tu-nv/cell-cycle-stages-identification/README.md

 **ADDITIONAL RESULTS** <br />
 The video below shows the results when combining the proposed model with a cell tracking approach.
 The cell tracking approach used to get a cell track and then classify using the proposed model.
-(The dataset is from http://celltrackingchallenge.net/)
+(The image is from http://celltrackingchallenge.net/)

 <p align="center">
   <img src="track_and_classify.gif" alt="animated" />